 When searching for things to do in Kailua Kona, kayaking to the Mokuleia Islands should be at the top of your list!
 Nicknamed by locals as “The Mokes,” these two islets are located just a few miles off the shoreline of Lanikai Beach and Kailua Beach Park.
 The island on the right is closed to the public.
 However, the one on the left is a great spot for kayaking, paddleboarding, snorkeling, cliff-jumping, or simply lounging on the powder-soft sand.

 To paddle to The Mokes, you’ll need to launch your watercraft at the canal in Kailua Beach Park near the bridge.
 The journey to the islands typically takes anywhere from 45 minutes to two hours.
 There are also several tour companies that can take you on a guided tour of the islands.
 Keep an eye out for turtles, seabirds, and dolphins!

-Now that you know all of the best things to do in Kailua, it’s time to start planning your tropical getaway!
-Located just minutes away from all of these incredible attractions, Private Homes Hawaii offers the ideal accommodations for your stay.
+Now that you know all the best things to do in Kailua, it’s time to start planning your tropical getaway!
+Located just minutes away from all these incredible attractions, Private Homes Hawaii offers the ideal accommodation for your stay.
 Each of our Oahu vacation rentals is fully equipped with top-notch amenities to ensure that your vacation is a relaxing one.
-From spacious oceanfront estates to casual beach homes, we offer a wide array of lodging options to choose from.
+From spacious oceanfront estates to casual beach homes, we offer a wide array of lodging options to choose from!